andrewwilson5454/techstudybuddy/posts/about.md

 That's where Tech Study Buddy comes in.
 I've spent days sorting through over a hundred certification vendors.
 I've compared the applicable costs, potential restrictions, legitimate controversies, and market trends to come up with a relatively definitive list of the best certification vendors available to us right now.

 At a time when information technology has never been more relevant, it's also never been more important for us to develop our tech skills.
-This site will hopefully provide a meaningful roadmap to help you along with the way.
+This site will hopefully provide a meaningful guide to help you along the way.

 ### About Andrew
 I am a tech professional who has been in the industry since graduating from the University of North Georgia in December 2016 with a B.S. in Computer Information Systems.
 I began my career in the spring of 2017 at a data center in the Atlanta metro area.